deskpro/docs-dev-guide/api-basics/auth/access-control.md

 * `*, -tickets.*` all API endpoints except tickets
 * `tickets.*, -*.delete` all ticket endpoints but nothing to do with deleting
 * `tickets.tickets.list` only allow using the ticket listing API

+## Access Modes

+Most of the time, most APIs are available to any authenticated user of the API.
+But some APIs are locked down so they cannot be used except by users accessing the API by a specific method.

+You can view these limitations on each endpoint by viewing the [Full API Browser](#api-browser).
+In an expanded node for an endpoint, notice the value for "Applicable API Modes".

+* `key` is the msot common and means the API can be used via an API key
+* `token` means the API can be used by a token
+* `session` means that the API can be used from the browser if the agent/admin is currently logged in.
+These are typically APIs used by the agent or admin interface in DeskPRO itself.

+You almost never need to worry about this.
+Typically only internal APIs are marked as session or token only.